 Choosing a cabin with Holland America:

-Choosing a cabin on the Zaadam or Eurodam (Holland America ships): most interior and window view rooms are on lower deck 1.
+Choosing a cabin on the Zaadam or Eurodam or Nieuw Amsterdam (Holland America ships): most interior and window view rooms are on lower deck 1.
 Partial lifeboat-blocked view verandah balcony rooms are midship deck 4.
 Verandahs are on decks 4-8 and 10 & 11.
 Signature Suite verandahs and Neptune Suites are on deck 7 and some are at the back of ship on other decks.
 This ship (975 feet long) has 3 elevators & staircase lobbies to allow you convenient access outdoors on deck 3 (Promenade Deck) or to the high level midship outdoor public viewing deck on deck 11, Sun Deck.

-Choosing a cabin on the Sapphire Princess or Grand Princess (Open Bow): The closest interior (non-view) cabins to the birding spot are on Deck 5, in the front of the ship, between the elevator and the laundry.
+Choosing a cabin on the Sapphire, Emerald, or Grand Princess (Open Bow): The closest interior (non-view) cabins to the birding spot are on Deck 5, in the front of the ship, between the elevator and the laundry.
 If you are worried about the movement of the ship then more stable interior cabins are on Deck 5 near the Art Gallery, though these are also near the Casino and may be noisy.
 There are also interior cabins mid-ship on Deck 10.

 If you prefer a more expensive cabin with an ocean view the closest cabins to the birding location are on Deck 8, in the bow of the ship.
 Cabins on deck 8 mid-ship are also close to the birding location and more stable than in the front.